The $111B Finale: Paramount, WBD, and the Future of Media (Part VI)

 To finally win over the WBD board, David Ellison had to solve the “Netflix problem.”
 His strategy focused on removing every possible objection the board raised—specifically, WBD's fear of regulatory blocks and breakup fees.
 David Ellison’s strategy focused on removing every possible objection from the WBD board.
 While the board initially preferred Netflix for its cleaner structure and lower regulatory risk, Paramount sweetened the deal until the risk profile flipped.

-The resulting contract contains some of the most aggressive risk-sharing terms seen in modern M&A transactions.
+The resulting contract contains some of the most aggressive risk-sharing terms seen in modern M&A transactions, while also addressing unprecedented downside protections around both timing and regulatory uncertainty.

 Key protections included:

-Breakup Fees: Paramount will fund WBD’s $2.8 billion breakup fee WBD owes to Netflix.
+Breakup Fees: Paramount will fund WBD’s $2.8 billion breakup fee WBD owes to Netflix for terminating their previous agreement.

 Regulatory Insurance: A massive $7 billion reverse breakup fee if regulators block the deal—signalling to regulators that Paramount is willing to fight for this scale.

-Ticking Fees: A $0.25 per-share quarterly fee kicks in if the closing slides past September 30, 2026, transferring the financial pressure of delay squarely onto Paramount, not WBD.
+Ticking Fees: A $0.25 per-share quarterly penalty kicks in if the closing slides past September 30, 2026, transferring the financial pressure of delay squarely onto Paramount, not WBD.

 Full Buyout: A commitment to a full buyout rather than cherry-picking only the strongest assets (like Netflix did).

-For consumers, the most tangible result will be the integration of Max and Paramount+ into a single flagship platform that can rival its Disney/Hulu competitor.
+For consumers, the most tangible result will be the integration of Max and Paramount+ into a single flagship platform, rivalling market competitors like Disney/Hulu.

 Super Library: The new streaming service will boast over 200 million subscribers, uniting brands like HBO, CBS, DC, and Nickelodeon.

-HBO Hub: HBO will remain it’s own distinct channel, operating with a level of independence necessarily to preserve its premium brand value, as a sub-hub within the new app.
+HBO Independence: HBO will remain it’s own distinct channel, operating with a level of independence necessarily to preserve its premium brand value, as a sub-hub within the new app.

 Sports Powerhouse: By uniting TNT Sports and CBS Sports, the platform will centralize rights for the NFL, NBA, MLB, and NHL, creating one of the deepest live-sports portfolios in existence.